Cay: Nature’s Jewels in the Shimmering Seas

 Mangrove forests often thrive on cays, acting as important coastal buffers and nurseries for marine life.
 Mangroves stabilize the sediment and prevent erosion.
 And the mangroves provide shelter for young fish, crustaceans, and other marine organisms.
 These dense root systems also filter pollutants.
 And it is improving water quality in the surrounding ecosystem.

 Coral reefs are often border cays.
 The coral reefs are some of the most diverse and productive ecosystems on Earth that protect these cays.
 The shallow waters surrounding cays provide the ideal conditions for coral growth.
-And they are attracting a myriad of colorful fish, turtles, rays, and other marine species.
-Snorkeling or diving in the vibrant coral gardens around the cays allows visitors to immerse themselves in this underwater wonderland.

 Human Interaction and Tourism